17. Help! My boss wants me to load test our application!¶

 When you need a lot of machines or want to test the network latency, Cloud can help you.
 JMeter can easily be installed on Cloud instances as it runs on nearly any architecture available in the Cloud.
 JMeter is also supported within Commercial Cloud PAAS if you don't want to manage it yourself.

-Don't forget JMeter batch (NON-GUI) mode.
+Don't forget JMeter batch (CLI) mode.
 This mode should be used during load testing for many reasons:

 - If you have a powerful server that supports Java but perhaps does not have a fast graphics implementation, or where you need to login remotely.

-- Batch (non-GUI) mode can reduce the network traffic compared with using a remote display or client-server mode.
+- Batch (CLI) mode can reduce the network traffic compared with using a remote display or client-server mode.

 - Java AWT Thread used for GUI mode can alter injection behaviour by blocking sometimes